haseeb-heaven/coderunner-chatgpt/README.md

-# ChatGPT plugins quickstart
+# ChatGPT Code Runner

-Get a todo list ChatGPT plugin up and running in under 5 minutes using Python.
+Get all your code runner in ChatGPT.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).

 ## Setup